In 1979 Kawasaki introduced their "Future Image" Z1000-A3 which was better known as the Z1000 MkII.

 Similar to the Z1-R, there was an emergency kickstarter lever kept under the seat.

-The four into two exhaust system was different from the MkII in that the silencers were positioned lower to allow for panniers to be fitted.
+The four into two exhaust system was different from the MkII in that the silencers were positioned lower to

 The Z1000-E2, introduced in 1980 was basically the same as the E1 with minor improvements.